j-princi3/CP/FS_Day47/CountStars.md

-uIn computer networks we have star topology.
+In computer networks we have star topology.
 Which is like an undirected graph consisting of n switces labeled from 1 to n.
 A Start topology is a LAN where there is one center node and exactly n-1 connections that connect the ceter switch with every other switch.